Yesterday, I took a first pass at trying to understand 1 Timothy 2:8-15. I want to reflect on a few more aspects of verses 11-15 in this passage.

 “…first, Towner is highly dependent on Bruce Winter’s study about the “new Roman women” who asserted their independence with great flare even to the point of making their sexual status ambiguous by their dress and apparel.
 Given that Christian worship in the atrium of a Graeco-Roman house in Ephesus was a “public” space, Paul does not want the well-to-do Christian women to bring Christians into disrepute by exhibiting this new liberated femininity in public worship.
 Second, Towner also maintains that the heresy circulating in Ephesus does influence Paul’s restriction here, but he carefully notes the study of S.M.
 Baugh that has debunked the often repeated scenario that the women were influenced by the hyper-feminist Artemis cult in Ephesus, and Towner adds that there is no definite evidence that the women were even teaching the heresy.
 Nonetheless, Towner thinks that Paul’s need to provide instructions about marriage (2 Tim 4:3), his statement about the value of childbearing (2 Tim 2:15), the misreading of OT stories (2 Tim 1:4; 2:13-15; 4:1-5), coupled with the attraction of some wealthy women and young widows to the “new women” paradigm does connect the women to the Ephesian heresy.
 Thus: “Paul prohibits a group of wealthy women from teaching men.
 The factors leading to his prohibition are: (1) public presentation – outer adornment and apparel and arrogant demeanour give their teaching a shameful and disrespectful coloration; (2) association with false teaching – they may actually have been conveying or supporting heretical teaching” (200).
 Third, Towner is convinced that elsewhere women did play a public role in Paul’s churches and he detects an equality principle within the Pauline gospel (e.g. Gal 3:28). …”

-That is about the best characterization I think I've heard as to what was going on at Ephesus.
-Concerning, verse 15:
+That is the best characterization I've heard as to what was going on at Ephesus.
+Concerning verse 15:

 Fifth, concerning the “saved through child-birth” remark in v.
 15, Towner thinks that Paul “urges these Christian wives to re-engage fully in the respectable role of the mother, in rejection of heretical and secular trends, through which she may ‘work out her salvation’

-One the teachings we know was at work, whether Gnostic, ascetic, or “New Woman,” was that women should not marry (4:3).
-Leading normal lives as wives and mothers seems to once again take on a missional focus as we see in Paul’s instruction:
+One of the teachings we know was at work, whether Gnostic, ascetic, or "New Woman," was that women should not marry (4:3).
+Leading normal lives as wives and mothers seems to take on a missional focus once again as we see in Paul's instruction:

 So I would have younger widows marry, bear children, and manage their households, so as to give the adversary no occasion to revile us.
 (5:14)

-I think verse 2:15 is about safety through childbirth but I by know means exclude the possibility that the peculiar wording that seems to indicate women having “the child” relates to Mary giving birth to Christ.
-I think it is entirely possible that both may be true; that Paul is using a double entendre.
-He lifts up childbearing as a wholesome and desirable activity while at the same time making a link to the Eve analogy (and Mary's reversal of the curse brought by Eve) he has just presented.
+I think verse 2:15 is about safety through childbirth.
+Still, I do not exclude the possibility that the peculiar wording that seems to indicate women having "the child" relates to Mary giving birth to Christ.
+I think it is entirely possible that both may be true; that Paul is using a double meaning.
+He lifts up childbearing as a wholesome and desirable activity while simultaneously linking to the Eve analogy (and Mary's reversal of the curse brought by Eve) he has just presented.

 Bottom Line